windmaomao/react-sheet/gatsby/content/posts/math-sheet-markdown.md

 title: "Math Sheet in Markdown"
 date: "2020-07-03"
 tags:  ["sheet", "math", "frontpage"]
 excerpt: "Have you ever tried to give your kids some math sheet to practice.
-Seems to me, it can be written using markdown format pretty easy.
-Here I'm showing couple of different ways for `13 + 9` = _____"
+Here I'm showing couple of different ways using markdown for math question `13 + 9` = _____."
 ---

+import Plus from '../components/Plus'

 ![](https://happynumbers.com/assets/home/home-image-996da980c7ad9ce2366c7bb9358b8954.svg)